Staff deaths at leading hospital put India's TB battle in spotlight

 They have yet to receive a response.

-Sunil Khaparde, a health ministry official in New Delhi who oversees India’s TB control programme, said the hospital had been asked to tighten procedures and more training was planned.
+Sunil Khaparde, a health ministry official in New Delhi who oversees India’s TB control program, said the hospital had been asked to tighten procedures and more training was planned.

 “The Sewri Hospital is in urgent need for a facelift,” said Zarir Udwadia, a chest physician at Hinduja Hospital in Mumbai and one of India’s best-known TB experts.
 “More funds, more staff and more commitment are needed.”